Israel’s history of invading Lebanon a bloody saga of death, destruction

 For years, Israeli officials warned that in any future war with Hezbollah, the army would exact a punishing toll on Lebanon itself, heightening concerns that a potential ground invasion and all-out war could result in severe humanitarian consequences for Lebanon’s civilian population.

-Lebanon has already experienced its deadliest day of violence since 2006, on September 23, when Israeli attacks killed over 560 Lebanese people, including 50 children, and left 1,835 wounded.
+Lebanon has already experienced its deadliest day of violence since 2006, as Israeli attacks on September 23 claimed the lives of over 560 Lebanese people, including 50 children, and injured 1,835 others.

 When did it all start?